Chicago Hope: Domestic reruns

 Reruns of Chicago Hope aired on Pop (then the TV Guide Network) from 2010 to 2012.
 OWN also aired reruns of Chicago Hope on a semi-regular basis.

 International

+In the UK and Ireland, Sky One broadcast the full series prime-time slots.
+BBC One broadcast from July 1995 who only screened the first 4 series, which was show in August 2000 repeats have been screened by ITV3 and Zone Romantica.

-In the UK, seasons 1 and 2 originally aired on BBC One.
-More recently, all seasons of the show have been shown on ITV3.
-Starting on September 3, 2007, it began airing on Zone Romantica in the UK and Ireland.
-It was also shown on Sky One in the UK and Ireland in its prime-time slots.
-In Australia, the series originally aired on the Seven Network.
+It was also shown on In Australia, the series originally aired on the Seven Network.
 In Germany, the first seasons were shown in the 1990s.
 In Hungary, the series aired on Viasat3.

 In Indonesia, the series originally aired on RCTI, starting from October 1998 ended from July 2002.
 As of November 2013, it was airing on British channel True Entertainment.
 In New Zealand, the series originally aired on TV2, now TVNZ 2.

 Home media

-Revelation Films has released all 6 seasons of Chicago Hope on DVD in Region 2 (UK) for the first time.
+Revelation Films released all 6 seasons on DVD in the UK.